DEWETRON/TRION-SDK/docs/06_XMLApiReference/XMLApiReference.rst

 From this information the application can deduce:

--  The analogue input supports ranges from 0.03V to 200V
+-  The analog input supports ranges from 0.03V to 200V
 -  The default input range is 200V
 -  It is freely programmable.
 So any value between min and max can be set and the hardware is not limited to the values presented in the